Ladybugs

 At A Glance

-The Native Workhorse.
-The Convergent Lady Beetle (Hippodamia convergens) is the original "heavy lifter" of the North American garden.
-While specialized mites work like scalpels for specific problems, Ladybugs are your broad-spectrum cleanup crew.
+The Convergent Lady Beetle (Hippodamia convergens) is the original broad-spectrum predator of the North American garden.
+While specialized predatory mites work like scalpels on specific problems, ladybugs are your cleanup crew — generalist hunters that will work through aphid colonies, soft scale, and anything else soft-bodied and slow enough to catch.

-Best For: Fast "knock-down" of heavy pest populations.
+Best For: Fast knock-down of heavy aphid and soft-bodied pest populations.

-Speed: They start hunting the moment they warm up.
+Speed: They start hunting as soon as they warm up.

 The FGMN Standard: Healthy, active, and triple-screened for vigor.